5.56×45mm NATO: Criticism

 The 5.56×45mm NATO standard SS109/M855 cartridge was designed for maximum performance when fired from a 508 mm long barrel, as was the original 5.56 mm M193 cartridge.
 Experiments with longer length barrels up to 610 mm resulted in no improvement or a decrease in muzzle velocities for the SS109/M855 cartridge.
-Shorter barrels produce a greater flash and noise signature, and the addition of a suppressor to a short barreled AR family rifle can make it unreliable, as the reduced time for the propellant to burn in the barrel and higher muzzle pressure levels at the suppressor entrance can cause faster cycling and feeding issues.
-Unless the gas port can be regulated or adjusted for higher pressures, suppressors for short barreled 5.56×45mm NATO firearms must be larger and heavier than models for standard length rifles to function reliably.
+Shorter barrels produce a greater flash and noise signature, and adding a suppressor to a short-barreled AR family rifle can make it unreliable, as the reduced time for the propellant to burn in the barrel and the higher muzzle pressure at the suppressor entrance can cause faster cycling and feeding issues.
+Unless the gas port can be regulated or adjusted to higher pressures, suppressors for short-barreled 5.56×45mm NATO firearms must be larger and heavier than models for standard-length rifles to function reliably.
 SS109/M855 cartridges fired from barrels under about 254 mm in length do not have enough muzzle velocity energy to cause extreme damage that occurs only at terminal velocities of over 750 m/s on impact, reducing the wounding capacity.

 Compared to larger calibers, proponents of the 5.56×45mm NATO round contend that animal studies of the wounding effects of the 5.56×45mm NATO round versus the 7.62×39mm have found that the 5.56×45mm NATO round is more damaging, due to the post-impact behavior of the 5.56 mm projectile resulting in greater cavitation of soft tissues.
-The US Army contended in 2003 that the lack of close range lethality of the 5.56×45mm NATO was more a matter of perception than fact.
+The US Army contended in 2003 that the lack of close-range lethality of the 5.56×45mm NATO was more a matter of perception than fact.
 With controlled pairs and good shot placement to the head and chest, the target was usually defeated without issue.
-The majority of failures were the result of hitting the target in non-vital areas such as extremities.
-However, a minority of failures occurred in spite of multiple hits to the chest.
+The majority of failures were due to hitting the target in non-vital areas, such as the extremities.
+However, a minority of failures occurred despite multiple chest hits.

-Some have contended that shot placement is the most important parameter in determining the lethality of a bullet.
+Some have contended that shot placement is the most important factor in determining a bullet's lethality.
 Difficulty with the 5.56×45mm NATO at long ranges has been attributed to training; Swedish ISAF units relied on .50 BMG heavy machine guns for long-range shooting due to resilience to factors such as range and wind drift.
-Underperformance is thus attributed to errors in range and wind estimation, target lead, firing position, and stress under fire, factors that can be resolved through training.
+Underperformance is thus attributed to errors in range and wind estimation, target lead, firing position, and stress under fire, all of which can be resolved through training.